balderdashy/sails-docs/reference/ModelMethods.md

 If the `request` argument is included then the socket attached to that request will `not` receive the notification.

+See the documentation for `publishUpdate` for information about the `noReverse` argument.
+In general, you should not have to set this argument unless you are writing your own implementation of `publishRemove` for a model.

 # .publishDestroy( `{id}`, [`request`] )
 ### Purpose
 Publish the destruction of a model